 - Make changes to ensure the problem doesn’t happen again.
 What can you do to prevent the problem from recurring?

 What’s important here is to make sure the issue is addressed quickly and steps are put into place to prevent it from happening again.
 However, it’s also important not to overcorrect.
 In some cases, learning a lesson from a mistake may be sufficient, with no further action needed.
 Use your best judgement.

 What if you get insights from your team for things that could be made better?
 Maybe some things that could be done differently, or new things you haven’t tried before, but might deliver a positive impact?

 In that case, consider the following points before moving forward:

 - What are the potential benefits of implementing this change?
 Would they be enough to warrant the level of effort required to make it happen?

 - Do we have the resources to execute this change?
 If not, what would you need to acquire?
 New tools?
 More people?
 Trading a current tactic to execute a different one?

 Let’s say you decide to move forward with making an improvement to an existing process.
 For the sake of this example, say you’ll start reviewing email newsletters before you publish them.
 This is something you can start doing right away simply by assigning a team member to review copy.
 Next time you run a retrospective, you can follow up on whether this cut down on errors.

-This concludes your guide to getting started with agile marketing processes.
+This concludes your guide to getting started with agile marketing.
 Hopefully, you’ve found it useful, and will consider bookmarking it for future reference.
-And with that, congratulations in advance on transforming your marketing team, one sprint at a time.
+With that, congratulations in advance on transforming your marketing team, one sprint at a time.